epics-modules/gtest/README.md

 ## Features

-Google Test and Google Mock 1.10.0, statically built with the EPICS build system, using your specific configuration of EPICS Base, compilers, host platforms etc.
+Google Test and Google Mock 1.10.0, statically built with the EPICS build system, thus using your specific configuration of EPICS Base, compilers, host platforms etc.

 Added TAP listener to create test reports in the TAP standard that